 First Battle of Cold Harbor, or Gaines’ Mill

 Battle of Malvern Hill

 Only 120 men answered muster after the battle

 Colonel Gayle was killed in the fighting at Turner’s Gap.
 Lieutenant Colonel Samuel B. Pickens took command and was shot through the lungs, but was brought away and recovered.
-Lt.
-Colonel Pickens was promoted to colonel.
+Lieutenant Colonel Pickens was promoted to colonel.